-Parker, the 2nd: This intense racism-drama is one of the most challenging movies of the 80s.
-Far from dull or superficial, “Mississippi Burning” is a powerful portrayal of a community in the American South that is haunted by racist violence.
+Parker, the 2nd: This intense drama is one of the most challenging movies of the 80s.
+Far from dull or superficial, “Mississippi Burning” is a powerful portrayal of a community in the American South that is haunted by violence.

 The government sends two FBI agents, played by Gene Hackman and Willem Dafoe, to examine the incidents.
 The two are very different and quite opposed characters; one (Dafoe) is a “by the playbook” bureaucrat, while the other one (Hackman), a former sheriff who has been working in the South himself, has a certain sense and understanding for the “rednecks”.

-Overall, this film must be called a highlight of American historical cinema, and a key movie of political cinema; it’s a documentary on how racism develops and sustains.
-In addition, “Mississippi Burning” is a skillfully crafted, emotionally challenging effort with great acting that “goes to your guts.”
+Overall, this film must be called a highlight of American historical cinema, and a key movie of American cinema.
+“Mississippi Burning” is a skillfully crafted, emotionally challenging effort with great acting that “goes to your guts.”

 10. The Last Temptation of Christ by Martin Scorsese (1988)

 The release of this film caused veritable controversy in 1988: director Martin Scorsese and his screenwriter Paul Schrader had taken “too much creative freedom” in portraying Christ as a messiah with “human weaknesses” – that was considered a no-go.